Many organizations judge the health of the business by the productivity of the customer support organization.

-3) Customer Feedback
+3. Qualitative Customer Feedback

 Customers need to feel that they have a voice.
-Offering them a chance to give feedback and provide insights is a great way build a long-lasting and meaningful relationship.
+Offering them a chance to give feedback and provide insights is a great way to build a long-lasting and meaningful relationship.

 You could also hold a "customer day."
 Invite some folks to your office or headquarters for lunch or a meeting, and talk to them one-on-one.
 Note their facial expressions and body language when they reflect on the service they receive and how they would improve their experience.